Rodrixx05/nba-mvp-prediction-app-gcp/README.md

 1. Webscraping is used to extract individual stats (both standard and advanced) from each NBA player from [Basketball Reference](https://www.basketball-reference.com).
 To do that, the function uses a custom module (named basketball_reference_rodrixx) created to extract the stats from the website using *BeautifulSoup4* library.
 This same module does also some data cleaning and parses the information into a DataFrame.
 2. The stats are pre-procesed so that the ML models can ingest them.
 This is achieved using a *Scikit-Learn* pipeline and several custom transformers defined in a custom module (named preprocessing_lib_rodrixx).
 The pipeline drops player rows which are repeated because of a team switch during the leage, sets indexes, encodes categorical data and drops some columns.
 3. The processed stats are passed to the ML models and the MVP results are predicted.
 The models in pickle format are saved in a *GCP Cloud Storage* bucket, so that the lambda function can load them in the execution process.
 These models are explained in more detail in [this section](#ml-models)
 4. The output of the model is post-processed in order to extract additional metrics (votes, adjusted share and rank), and also deleted columns that were not used by the model are added again to the dataset.
 Column names are formatted so that the database can handle them.
 A custom module is used for this part of the process (named postprocessing_lib_rodrixx).
+Also, players that don't meet the requirement of minimum games played to opt to the trophy are discarded.
 5. Post-processed data is finally appended to the corresponding PostgreSQL table using the *SQLalchemy* module.

 This *GCP Cloud Function* code is implemented in Python as a container image.
 The repo containing the code and Dockerfile to deploy the container image can be found [here](https://github.com/Rodrixx05/nba-mvp-prediction-data-getter).
 The image is uploaded to a *GCP Cloud Storage* bucket in ZIP format so that *GCP Cloud Function* can run it every time the it is triggered.

 ### ML Models

-The 3 machine learning models that are currently used by the app are based on the following methods:
+The machine learning models that are currently used by the app are based on the following methods:

-- **Random Forest Regressor**: it combines the output of multiple decision trees to reach a single result.
-- **XGBoost Regressor**: it implements the gradient boosting algorithm, adding one decision tree at a time to the ensemble and fit to correct the prediction errors made by prior models.
-- **Ensemble Regressor**: it combines both previous methods using a voting regressor to obtain the final result.
+- **Random Forest Regressor**
+- **XGBoost Regressor**
+- **Ensemble Regressor** (deprecated)
+- **LightGBM**

-All the models have been trained using individual stats (both standard and advanced stats) as predictors and the MVP voting share as the target, from the seasons between years 1982 and 2015.
-They have also been validated using data from seasons between 2015 and 2022.
+All the models have been retrained before the beginning of each season using individual stats (both standard and advanced stats) as predictors and the MVP voting share as the target- The validation dataset is the data from the last 8 seasons, and the training dataset is from the season 1982 until the previous season before the validation dataset.

+From the 2024-2025 season the models were refactored (v2) in order to just use the most influent predictors and eliminate noise.

 The output of the models is served in 4 different forms: